onevcat/UniWebView-Docs/docs/api/README.md

     <div class='desc'>
       <div class='summary'>
 <p>Adds a trusted domain to white list and allow permission requests from the domain.</p>
-<p>You only need this on Android devices with the system before 6.0 when a site needs the location or camera permission.
-It will allow the permission gets approved so you could access the corresponding devices.
+<p>You need this on Android devices when a site needs the location or camera  permission.
+It will allow the
-From Android 6.0, the permission requests method is changed and this is not needed anymore.</p>
+permission gets approved so you could access the corresponding devices.</p>
 </div>
       <div class='custom-container warning'>
   <p class="custom-container-title">NOTICE</p>
   <p>
-        This method is not the same to <code>AddSslExceptionDomain</code>, which is for bypassing SSL checking.
-You only need this method when you have trouble in granting users&#39; permission.
-It is not needed on iOS.
+        Deprecated.
+Use <code>RegisterOnRequestMediaCapturePermission</code> instead, which works for both Android and iOS.
+It also provides a more flexible way to handle the permission requests.
+By default, if neither this method and
+<code>RegisterOnRequestMediaCapturePermission</code> is called, the permission request will trigger a grant alert to ask
+the user to decide whether to allow or deny the permission.

   </p>
 </div>